 What is school like in Uganda?

 In Uganda, secondary education is very expensive.
 Recent figures show that for every ten children that enrol for primary education, only one child is able to enrol for secondary education.
-Along with uniform and equipment costs, the school fees are outside the reach of our slum families.
+The school fees are outside the reach of our slum families.
 In addition, despite the high fees, the local secondary schools are often poorly maintained and lacking in equipment.

-At our secondary school, children not only receive free education, uniform and scholastic materials but also meetings with our welfare staff to check attendance and offer help and advice.
+At our secondary school, children receive not only free education, but also support from our welfare staff to check attendance and offer help and advice.
 They receive home visits and medical treatment as needed.
 We also provide weekend/ school holiday courses to support development of personal, social and business skills, along with specialist revision classes and careers advice.

 Our secondary school is well equipped and employs 16 specialised teachers, all of whom are fully qualified with degrees.